bitmakerlabs/wdi-july-2019/06-programming-fundamentals-part-1/lesson/README.md

 ### Low-level programming languages
 * Generally interact directly with the hardware layer
 * Requires the developer to manage the resources available on the physical computer through their code
-* Useful when you have very limited resources or are custom embedded systems
+* Useful when you have very limited resources
 * Examples: Assembly, C, C++

 ### High-level programming languages